Dennis P. McHugh Piermont Public Library

 - To seek continually to identify community needs and to provide programs of service to meet such needs.

-Volunteer at the Thrift Shop on our behalf.
+Volunteer at the Tappan Zee Thrift Shop on our behalf.
 When you volunteer your time at the Thrift Shop in the library’s name, the Thrift Shop donates a portion of the proceeds from their sales to us.
-Contact Deborah Blau at the Thrift Shop: (845) 359-5753
+They are currently in need of volunteers.
+Their hours are: Tuesday through Sunday, 1-5 p.m.
+Scheduling is flexible.
+Please call Christie Black, the Shop manager, at (845) 359-5753 for a description of volunteer opportunities.

 Please contact us at firstname.lastname@example.org to learn about other volunteer opportunities at the library